-- In the third season of Magical Girl Lyrical Nanoha, when we're finally introduced to major characters who are not inherently powerful enough for proper flight, Subaru (and her sister Ginga) turns out to be able to rollerblade on magical tracks/pathways that can extend indefinitely and don't appear to need to anchor to anything.
+- In Magical Girl Lyrical Nanoha StrikerS, when we're finally introduced to major characters who are not inherently powerful enough for proper flight, Subaru (and her sister Ginga) turns out to be able to rollerblade on magical tracks/pathways that can extend indefinitely and don't appear to need to anchor to anything.
 (They anchor in the first episode, but seem to have discarded that limitation in subsequent episodes.)

 - The eponymous hero of InuYasha makes Roof Hopping look easy.
 Doesn't matter if there are any buildings handy or not, treetops also work.
 And his leaps can cover kilometers (Word of God has stated one leap could clear three mountains).
 He also both rises and falls rather slowly, as if he was gliding.

 - Shakugan no Shana: Shana starts out at Roof Hopping and later uses her power over fire to sprout large flaming wings in order to get around.
 Margery Daw surfs on her Lord (who takes the form of a magical tome).
 Sydonay shapeshifts into something with wings.